Solomon Feferman

-Solomon Feferman (December 13, 1928 – July 26, 2016) was an American philosopher and mathematician who worked in mathematical logic.
+Solomon Feferman (/ˈfɛfərmən/; December 13, 1928 – July 26, 2016) was an American philosopher and mathematician who worked in mathematical logic.
 In addition to his prolific technical work in proof theory, computability theory, and set theory, he was known for his contributions to the history of logic (for instance, via biographical writings on figures such as Kurt Gödel, Alfred Tarski, and Jean van Heijenoort) and as a vocal proponent of the philosophy of mathematics known as predicativism, notably from an anti-platonist stance.

 Life

 Solomon Feferman was born in The Bronx in New York City to working-class parents who had immigrated to the United States after World War I and had met and married in New York.
 Neither parent had any advanced education.
 The family moved to Los Angeles, where Feferman graduated from high school at age 16.

 He received his B.S. from the California Institute of Technology in 1948, and in 1957 his Ph.D. in mathematics from the University of California, Berkeley, under Alfred Tarski, after having been drafted and having served in the U.S. Army from 1953 to 1955.
 In 1956 he was appointed to the Departments of Mathematics and Philosophy at Stanford University, where he later became the Patrick Suppes Professor of Humanities and Sciences.
 While the majority of his career was spent at Stanford, he also spent time as a post-doctoral fellow at the Institute for Advanced Study in Princeton, a visiting professor at MIT, and a visiting fellow at the University of Oxford (Wolfson College and All Souls College).

 Feferman died on 26 July 2016 at his home in Stanford, following an illness that lasted three months and a stroke.
 At his death, he had been a member of the Mathematical Association of America for 37 years.